-All services provided by BroMenn are focused around the needs of our community members and convenient access to available healthcare options, in keeping with our mission.
+All services provided by Advocate BroMenn Medical Center are focused around the needs of our community members and convenient access to available health care options, in keeping with our mission.
 We strive to provide a meaningful, comprehensive selection of services to our patients at the highest level of care, even though some of these services may incur a financial loss to our organization.
 As we consider the ways we want to serve our communities, we have these priorities in mind:

 - Providing access to specialized treatments that would allow patients to remain in their own community through the course of their care

-In fiscal year 2008, BroMenn absorbed nearly $30 million (at cost) in charity care to patients, bad debt (the extension of credit for services BroMenn provided for which payment was expected, but not received), and the unreimbursed cost of Medicare, Medicaid and other federal and state indigent health care programs.
-BroMenn treats all patients equitably, with dignity, respect and compassion.
+BroMenn Medical Center treats all patients equitably, with dignity, respect and compassion.
 We are sensitive to the fact that some members of our communities do not have the ability to pay for their care and do not qualify for government assistance.
 In our Charity Care Policy, individuals or families at or below the federal poverty level receive a 100% discount on charges of medically necessary services.
 Qualifying individuals or families who are between 101% and 200% of the federal poverty level pay based on a sliding fee scale, depending on income, assets and number of family members.
-BroMenn employs a full-time patient financial counselor, who works with patients on completing necessary paperwork, exploring payment options, and arranging payment plans.
+BroMenn employs patient financial counselors, who work with patients on completing necessary paperwork, exploring payment options, and arranging payment plans.

 To make an appointment with our Financial Counselor, call 309.268.2279.

-In addition to charity care, government-sponsored indigent health care and bad debt, in fiscal year 2008 BroMenn spent nearly $10.4 million for language assistance services, donations, volunteer services, education, research, subsidized health services and other community benefits.
+In addition to charity care, government-sponsored indigent health care and bad debt, BroMenn provides language assistance services, donations, volunteer services, education, research, subsidized health services and other community benefits.
 Some examples of these benefits include:

 - Financial support, staff Board representation and in-kind contributions to local not-for-profit, charitable organizations, such as the American Red Cross, the United Way, Alcoholics Anonymous, the American Heart Association and many more, all of whom provide essential support to the population we serve;